 We received three Paragraph IV Notice Letters against six Trokendi XR Orange Book patents, namely United States Patent Nos.
 8,298,576, 8,298,580, 8,663,683, 8,877,248, 8,889,191, and 8,992,989 from generic drug maker Par Pharmaceutical, Inc. These patents cover once-a-day topiramate formulations and methods of treating seizures using those formulations.
-On January 16, 2015, we initiated a lawsuit against Par Pharmaceutical, Inc. and Par Pharmaceutical Companies, Inc. (collectively "Par"); the lawsuit currently alleges infringement of all of the Trokendi XR Orange Book patents except US Patent No. 8,992,989.
-Because the Par Pharmaceutical, Inc. Paragraph IV Notice Letter related to this patent was only received on April 22, 2015, we are still in the process of assessing our infringement position in view of such Notice Letter.
-The FDA Orange Book currently lists United States Patent No. 8,298,576 as expiring on March 18, 2029 and United States Patent Nos.
+On January 16, 2015, we initiated a lawsuit against Par; the lawsuit alleges infringement of the Trokendi XR Orange Book patents.
+The FDA Orange Book currently lists United States Patent Nos.
+8,298,576 as expiring on March 18, 2029 and United States Patent Nos.
 8,298,580, 8,663,683, 8,877,248, 8,889,191, and 8,992,989 as expiring on November 16, 2027.

-This action for patent infringement-filed in the U.S. District Court for the District of New Jersey-alleges Par infringed five of the Trokendi XR patents by, inter alia, submitting to the FDA an ANDA seeking to market a generic version of Trokendi XR prior to the expiration of these patents.
+This action for patent infringement-filed in the U.S. District Court for the District of New Jersey-alleges Par infringed the Trokendi XR patents by, inter alia, submitting to the FDA an ANDA seeking to market a generic version of Trokendi XR prior to the expiration of these patents.
 Par answered these allegations with affirmative defenses and counterclaims of noninfringement and invalidity of the patents in suit.
 Filing its January 16, 2015 Complaint within 45 days of receiving the first of three Paragraph IV Notice Letters from Par Pharmaceutical, Inc. entitles Supernus to an automatic stay preventing the FDA from approving Par's ANDA for 30 months from the date of our receipt of such Notice Letter.

 This case has been consolidated for pretrial purposes with two other actions pending in the District of New Jersey concerning infringement of the Trokendi XR Orange Book patents, those actions being C.A.
-No. 14-6102 (against Actavis, Inc., Actavis Laboratories FL, Inc., Actavis plc, Actavis Pharma, Inc., Watson Laboratories, Inc., and ANDA, Inc.) and also C.A.
+No. 14-6102 (against Actavis) and also C.A.
 No. 14-7272 (against Zydus Pharmaceuticals (USA) Inc. and Cadila Healthcare Limited).
-A Rule 16 scheduling conference was held before Magistrate Judge Mannion on April, 14, 2015, and it is expected that the Court will issue a Scheduling Order shortly in the consolidated action.
+A Rule 16 scheduling conference was held before Magistrate Judge Mannion on April 14, 2015.
+The Court issued a Scheduling Order on May 22, 2015.
+This case is in its early stages.